Board of Directors

-Irina Tarsis, Esq. is an art historian and a practicing attorney in New York.
-She earned her Masters Degree in Art History from Harvard University and her J.D. from the Benjamin N. Cardozo School of Law (NY).
-In 2009, she created and art law blog and developed it into the Center for Art Law, a sustainable non-profit.
+Irina Tarsis, Esq. is an art historian and an attorney admitted to New York Bar.
+She earned her Masters Degree in Art History from Harvard University (MA) and her J.D. from the Benjamin N. Cardozo School of Law (NY).
+In 2009, she launched an art law blog and developed it into the world-renowned nonprofit organization which is the Center for Art Law today.
 A long-term member of bar associations in New York, she contributes to legal scholarship through regular publications and lectures on various topics, including resale royalty rights, due diligence in provenance research, and fair use issues affecting visual arts.

 Carol J. Steinberg